 Coaching Practice & Personal Development

-Whether you are a volunteer coach or paid to be a coach, it is important to develop your skills and understand what it means to be a good coach.
-There is everything you will need within these following pages from understanding what is involved in taking your Level 1 qualification to tip tips and quick guides to either learn new tecniques or enhance your skills.
+Whether you are a volunteer or paid and whether your title is activator, coach, instructor or leader, it is important to develop your skills and understand what it means to be a good coach.
+The following pages have masses of useful background, from understanding what's involved in taking a Level 1 qualification to tips and guides for new techniques.

-The following resources will help support your development and feed your passion for coaching.
+The following resources will support your development and feed your passion for coaching.

 View all items in this section.